JayACarlsonAtHome/Speed_Tests/readme.txt

 multiple functions and compare how long they run.

-My philosophy for testing is that if it takes less than a second it is not a meaning full test.
+My philosophy for testing is that if it takes less than a second it is not a meaningfull test.

-So for functions that don't take long just add one more zero at the end of the maxLoopCount variable until the times are inline with a reasonable testing time.
+So for functions that don't take long just add one more zeros at the end of the maxLoopCount variable until the times are inline with a reasonable testing time.

-Once you have your testing times set you can run this and see the results. like this
+Once you have your testing times set you can run this and see the results.

 Test : Start    : Stop     : Durations
 000x : HH:MM:SS : HH:MM:SS : YYY:DDD:HH:MM:SS